SQ-WARE/Documentation/docs/index.md

     ---

-    Earn SQ Tokens through gameplay and contribution - each hour played earns points convertible to SQ.
+    On Minecraft servers, each hour played and achievements earn Points.
+Points may be convertible to SQ Tokens (a governance token) in the future once available.
+Some non-Minecraft games may award SQ Tokens directly.
 Tokens provide governance rights and community ownership, not speculation opportunities.

     [:octicons-arrow-right-24: Token System](rewards.md)